 Undergraduate Student Profile

 Total undergraduate enrollment has remained nearly steady since 2001.
 The colleges' combined private college market share - approximately 10% - has been stable for nearly a decade.
-In fall 2011, the College of Saint Benedict enrolled over 8% of all female private college students in the state, while Saint John's University enrolled 11% of all private college men.
+In fall 2012, the College of Saint Benedict enrolled over 8% of all female private college students in the state, while Saint John's University enrolled approximately 11% of all private college men.